 Common Question: Many REIT investors and analysts do not mark debt to market.
 Is it really necessary?

-Imagine: Two identical office buildings, except that one is encumbered by a 60% LTV mortgage carrying a 7% interest rate with another five years to run, while the other has an identical loan at a 5% rate.
+except that one is encumbered by a 60% LTV mortgage carrying a 7% interest rate with another five years to run, while the other has an identical loan at a 5% rate.
 Which building will command the higher price?